^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Of the laboratory characteristics of lymphohistiocytosis, the most important are: changes in the pattern of peripheral blood, some biochemical parameters and moderate pleocytosis of the lymphocyte-monocytic liquor.
-The most frequently detected anemia and thrombocytopenia.
-Anemia is usually normocytic, with inadequate reticulocytosis, due to the intramedullary destruction of red cells and the inhibitory effect of TNF.
-Thrombocytopenia is a more diagnostically significant element, allowing to evaluate the degree of activity of the syndrome and the activity of treatment.
-The number of leukocytes can be different, but leukopenia with a neutrophil level of less than 1 thousand per μL is more often found.
-Atypical lymphocytes with hyperbasophilic cytoplasm are often found in leukocyte formula.
+The most important laboratory characteristics of lymphohistiocytosis are: changes in the peripheral blood picture, some biochemical parameters and moderate pleocytosis of the cerebrospinal fluid of a lymphocytic-monocytic nature.
+Anemia and thrombocytopenia are most often detected.
+Anemia is usually normocytic, with inadequate reticulocytosis, caused by intramedullary destruction of red cells and the inhibitory effect of TNF.
+Thrombocytopenia is a more diagnostically significant element, allowing us to assess the degree of activity of the syndrome and the activity of treatment.
+The number of leukocytes may vary, but leukopenia with a neutrophil level of less than 1 thousand per μl is most often detected; atypical lymphocytes with hyperbasophilic cytoplasm are often detected in the leukocyte formula.

-Changes in the biochemical composition of blood are more diverse.
-The dominant among them are the indicators characterizing disorders of fat metabolism and liver function.
-Thus, lipid metabolism detected in 90-100% of patients is evidenced by hyperlipidemia due to an increase in triglyceride levels, an increase in the fraction of prelipoproteins of very low IV or V type density and a decrease in high-density lipoproteins is probably due to the suppression of TMF synthesis of lipoprotein lipase necessary for the implementation of lipid hydrolysis of triglycerides.
-Elevated triglyceride levels are a reliable measure of disease activity.
+Changes in the biochemical composition of the blood are more diverse.
+The dominant ones among them are the indicators characterizing disorders of lipid metabolism and liver function.
+Thus, disorders of lipid metabolism, detected in 90-100% of patients, are indicated by hyperlipidemia due to an increase in the level of triglycerides, an increase in the fraction of very low density prelipoproteins of type IV or V and a decrease in high-density lipoproteins, which is probably associated with the suppression of TMF synthesis of lipoprotein lipase, which is necessary for the implementation of lipid hydrolysis of triglycerides.
+An increased level of triglycerides is a reliable criterion for disease activity.

-The frequency of hypertransaminasemia (5-10 times the excess of the norm) and hyperbilirubinemia (up to 20 norms), increasing as the disease progresses, are detected in 30-90% of children.
-Often there are such common changes characteristic of various inflammatory processes, such as increased levels of ferritin, lactate dehydrogenase (LDH), hyponagremia and hypoproteinemia / hypoalbuminemia.
+The frequency of hypertransaminasemia (5-10 times the norm) and hyperbilirubinemia (up to 20 times the norm), increasing as the disease progresses, is detected in 30-90% of children.
+Common changes characteristic of various inflammatory processes are often present, such as increased levels of ferritin, lactate dehydrogenase (LDH), hyponatremia and hypoproteinemia/hypoalbuminemia.

-Of the indicators of the hemostasis system, a decrease in the level of fibrinogen detected in the early stages of the disease in 74-83% of children is diagnostically significant.
-Presumably hypofibrinogenemia is associated with increased production of plaminogen activators by macrophages.
-At the same time, violations in the parameters of the coagulogram, which allow suspecting DIC, or deficiency of factors of the prothrombin complex, are usually not detected.
+Of the hemostasis system parameters, a decrease in fibrinogen levels is diagnostically significant, detected in the early stages of the disease in 74-83% of children.
+Hypofibrinogenemia is presumably associated with increased production of plasmagen activators by macrophages.
+At the same time, abnormalities in coagulogram parameters that allow one to suspect DIC syndrome or a deficiency of prothrombin complex factors are usually not detected.
 Hemorrhagic syndrome in hemophagocytic lymphohistiocytosis is caused by thrombocytopenia and hypofibrinogenemia.

 Immunological disorders are represented by a decrease in the activity of cellular cytotoxicity, primarily due to a decrease in the activity of NK cells.
-During remission, their function can be partially normalized, but is fully restored only after TKM.
-In the active phase of the disease, an increased number of activated lymphocytes (CD25 + HLA-DR +) and cytokines (IFNy, TNF, soluble IL-2 receptors, 1L-J, C-6) are determined.
+During remission, their function can partially normalize, but is fully restored only after BMT.
+In the active phase of the disease, an increased number of activated lymphocytes (CD25+HLA-DR+) and cytokines (IFNy, TNF, soluble receptors IL-2, 1L-J, C-6) are determined in the blood.

-The morphological substrate of lymphohistiocytosis is diffuse lymphohistiocytic infiltration with hemophagocytosis, mainly in the bone marrow, spleen, lymph nodes, CNS, liver, thymus.
+The morphological substrate of lymphohistiocytosis is diffuse lymphohistiocytic infiltration with hemophagocytosis, mainly in the bone marrow, spleen, lymph nodes, central nervous system, liver, and thymus.

-Histiocytes carry the markers of mature ordinary macrophages and do not have cytological signs of malignancy and increased mitotic activity.
-Hemophagocytosis is a major, but non-specific, pathological morphological symptom of hemophagocytic lymphohistiocytosis.
+Histiocytes carry markers of mature ordinary macrophages and have no cytological signs of malignancy or increased mitotic activity.
+Hemophagocytosis is the main but nonspecific pathomorphological sign of hemophagocytic lymphohistiocytosis.
 Histopathological assessment is difficult in 30-50% of patients due to the absence of hemophagocytosis in the early stages of the disease or its disappearance under the influence of therapy.
-Some authors associate the degree of lymphohistiocytic infiltration and the presence of hemophagocytosis with the growth of the patient and the duration of the disease.
+Some authors associate the degree of lymphohistiocytic infiltration and the presence of hemophagocytosis with the patient's age and the duration of the disease.

-As a rule, given the presence of cytopenia and splenomegaly, which are mandatory signs of hemophagocytic lymphohistiocytosis, the bone marrow is examined in a timely manner.
-During the initial examination of the bone marrow, hemophagocytosis is found only in 30-50% of patients.
-Carrying out trephine biopsy with negative results of bone marrow puncture is mandatory, but its diagnostic capabilities are also limited.
-At the “advanced” stages of the disease, the bone marrow cellularity is markedly reduced, which can be mistakenly interpreted in favor of regenerative blood diseases or taken as a side effect of chemotherapy.
+As a rule, given the presence of cytopenia and splenomegaly, which are mandatory signs of hemophagocytic lymphohistiocytosis, bone marrow is examined in a timely manner.
+During the initial examination of bone marrow, hemophagocytosis is detected only in 30-50% of patients.
+Trepanobiopsy is mandatory in case of negative results of bone marrow puncture, but its diagnostic capabilities are also limited.
+At "advanced" stages of the disease, the cellularity of bone marrow is noticeably reduced, which can be mistakenly interpreted in favor of aregenerative blood diseases or taken as a side effect of chemotherapy.

-Hemophagocytosis is rarely found in the lymph nodes, with the exception of the later stages of the disease.
-The diagnostic capabilities of the morphological study of the liver are rather limited: hemophagocytosis is rarely detected, Kupffer cell proliferation is moderate, but the overall histological picture resembling chronic persistent hepatitis, with other manifestations of the disease, may become an important additional criterion for hemophagocytic lymphohistiocytosis.
-Hemophagocytic activity is almost always detected in the spleen, but due to technical difficulties the biopsy of the spleen is performed extremely rarely.
+Hemophagocytosis is also rarely detected in lymph nodes, with the exception of late stages of the disease.
+The diagnostic capabilities of morphological examination of the liver are quite limited: hemophagocytosis is rarely detected, proliferation of Kupffer cells is moderate, but the general histological picture, reminiscent of chronic persistent hepatitis, in the presence of other manifestations of the disease, can become an important additional criterion for hemophagocytic lymphohistiocytosis.
+Hemophagocytic activity is almost always detected in the spleen, but due to technical difficulties, spleen biopsy is performed extremely rarely.

-With a fairly bright and frequent neurological symptoms, its morphological basis is usually represented by lymphohistiocytic infiltration of the meninges and brain substance.
-By itself, it is devoid of any specific signs.
-Hemophagocytosis is not always pronounced; in severe cases, multiple foci of necrosis of the brain substance are found without pronounced vascular occlusion.
+With fairly vivid and frequent neurological symptoms, its morphological basis is usually represented by lymphohistiocytic infiltration of the meninges and brain matter.
+In itself, it is devoid of any specific signs.
+Hemophagocytosis is not always pronounced; in particularly severe cases, multiple foci of brain matter necrosis are detected without pronounced vascular occlusion.

 In other organs, the picture of hemophagocytosis is rarely detected.